 So, the door isn’t closed, but Mako stays with Asami.
 This has to be really frustrating for Korra, especially because she doesn’t hate Asami.
 Let’s think to how any of us would handle something like this.
 You’re watching the person you like dating someone else.
 Wouldn’t you just want to hate that bitch?
 But Korra doesn’t.
-She even admits to Asami that she had pegged her wrongly and thinks she’s a pretty cool person, and she feels really bad about having to place suspicions on her new friend’s father.
+She even admits to Asami that she had pegged her wrongly and thinks she’s a pretty cool person (yes, it’s kind of lame of Korra that she only thinks Asami is cool after the racing, but I don’t think Korra knows how to relate and handle girly-girls, so seeing a more tomboyish side to Asami is necessary for her to relate.
+Not saying it’s particularly right, just what it is), and she feels really bad about having to place suspicions on her new friend’s father.
 Additionally, when it’s all said and done and Sato is outed as an Equalist, Korra kind of gives up.
 She tells Mako that Asami needs him.
 She puts Asami’s needs over her desires.

 When Ikki spills the beans, Korra is understandably mortified.
 She had no intentions of ever letting Asami know that there had been something with Mako.
 So things get a little awkward, but, at least for a while, it looks like they plan to just forget Ikki said anything.
 Until Asami sees Korra and Mako joking around on their Equalist hunt.
 Mako and Korra probably don’t even realize that they’re flirting a little bit.
 It’s just become sort of how they interact and joke around.
 But it’s subconscious flirting.